Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Introduction

 When the moduli stack $X$ admits a perfect obstruction theory with a global presentation $E = [E^{-1} \to E^0]$, where $E^{-1}, E^0$ are locally free sheaves on $X$, one can define the virtual structure sheaf, following \cite{yplee}, as

 where $E_1 = (E^{-1})^\vee$ and $C_1 = \cC_X \times_{\eE_X} E_1$.

-However, there are many moduli stacks of interest which do not admit perfect obstruction theories or global presentations thereof, including moduli of simple complexes \cite{Inaba} and modified blowups of stacks of semistable sheaves and perfect complexes on Calabi-Yau threefolds \cite{KLS, Sav}.
+However, there are many moduli stacks of interest which do not admit perfect obstruction theories or global presentations thereof, including moduli of simple complexes \cite{Inaba} and modified blowups of stacks of semistable sheaves and perfect complexes on Calabi--Yau threefolds \cite{KLS, Sav}.

 In earlier work \cite{KiemSavvas, KiemSavvasLoc}, we developed a relaxed version of perfect obstruction theories, called almost perfect obstruction theories, which arise in the above moduli stacks, together with an extension of many of the usual tools, including virtual torus localization and cosection localization.
 An almost perfect obstruction theory admits an obstruction sheaf $\Ob_X$, which is the analogue of the sheaf $h^1(E^\vee)$, and induces an embedding of the coarse moduli sheaf $\fc_X$ of $\cC_X$ into $\Ob_X$ enabling us to define the virtual structure sheaf of $X$ as